My Shortlist

 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Mississauga tends to be lower than the cost of other private schools in Mississauga.
-In fact, Montessori schools are usually on the lower side of private school tuition in general.
+The cost of Montessori schools in Mississauga tends to be lower than the cost of other private schools in the region.
+In fact, Mississauga Montessori schools are usually on the lower side of private school tuition in general.

 Private school tuition can range from $5,000 to over $30,000 per year for day students.
-There are no public Montessori schools in Mississauga, though some public schools use certain Montessori principles.
+While there are no public Montessori schools in Mississauga, some public schools do incorporate certain Montessori principles into their classrooms.
+Families often find that Montessori schools in Mississauga provide individualized learning at a cost that is more accessible than many other private school options.

 Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
+Some schools, though fewer in number, also offer scholarships, which are given based on merit—for instance, in academics or athletics.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
-You can also read our guide on preschool costs.
+You can also read our guide on preschool costs for additional context.

-Below, you’ll find the range of costs for Montessori private schools in Mississauga (including Etobicoke and Port Credit):
+Below, you’ll find the range of costs for Montessori private schools in Mississauga, including those in neighbourhoods like Etobicoke and Port Credit:

 Tuition (day school)Students receiving financial aidGrade eligibility for financial aidAvg. aid package size (annual)